apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 (assuming the permissions can be propagated across filesystems)
 * `-f` : Overwrites the destination if it already exists.
 * `-ignorecrc` : Skip CRC checks on the file(s) downloaded.
-* `crc`: write CRC checksums for the files downloaded.
+* `-crc`: write CRC checksums for the files downloaded.

 getfacl
 -------